 Remaining time of study right can be checked from WebOodi from “Student’s personal data > Primary study right > Valid”.

-If a student’s study right is about to expire, any certificates/proof of legal grounds for absence should be delivered to Faculty Study Affairs for that they can be added to the information system.
+If a student’s study right is about to expire, any certificates/proof of legal grounds for absence should be delivered to Academic Affairs Service Team for that they can be added to the information system.
 The form “2.
 Notification of the extension of degree studies Period” can be found at Student Affairs Forms page.

 Extended Study Periods: How to Apply